 Test and Trace

-Get a test if you have coronavirus symptoms, understand your test result and find out what to do if you're contacted by NHS Test and Trace.
+Get a test if you have Coronavirus (COVID-19) symptoms, understand your test result and find out what to do if you're contacted by NHS Test and Trace.

 Ask for a test to check if you have Coronavirus now

-Find out how to request a test on the NHS website.
+Find out how to request a test on the national Government portal.

-If you've had a test to check if you have coronavirus (COVID-19), you'll get a text or email when your result is ready.
+If you've had a test to check if you have Covid-19, you'll get a text or email when your result is ready.

 Find information about your test results on the NHS website.

-If you live in England, you’ll be contacted by the NHS Test and Trace service if you test positive for coronavirus (COVID-19).
+If you live in England, you’ll be contacted by the NHS Test and Trace service if you test positive for coronavirus.

 You'll be asked where you've been recently and who you've been in close contact with.